 RESIDENCY DURATION & DATES

-- Duration is between 4 and 8 weeks. (please see FAQ below in regard to timing of total immersion experience)
+- Duration is anywhere between 6 weeks and up to two months. (please see FAQ below in regard to timing of total immersion experience)

-- Selected artist(s) will work with Bernheim in arranging residency dates based on their desired time and availability within an April – December 2020 timeframe.
+- Selected artists will work with Bernheim in arranging residency dates based on their desired time and availability within the months of 2022.

-- Modest studio space with good light and heat, located on the edge of a 45-acre lake.
-The is no special art making equipment, but artists have limited access to basic hand and power tools upon request and must prove they can operate them safely.
+- Modest studio space with good light and heat, located on the edge of a 35-acre lake.
+The is no special art making equipment, but artists have limited access to basic hand and power tools upon request and must prove they can operate them safely before using.

-- Free or heavily discounted classes, workshops, night walks, etc., for artists while in residence.
+- Free or heavily discounted classes, workshops, night walks, etc., while in residence.

 - High profile public and private events promote awareness of artists and arts program.

 - A mutually agreed upon work of art to be gifted back to Bernheim for the purpose of encouraging visitors’ deep connections to nature.